arnavpatel82/TAMID-project/README.md

-VScode says that auth.py and models.py have an issue with db: SQLalchemy (ex. in the line db.session.commit), but when I run it, there's no problem so ignore it for now.
+This is the project files for a blog website, in which users can create an account or log in and create private or public blog posts.
+Users can also view public blogposts by other users in the system, and filter by username and tag.
+This project is a basic CRUD (create, read, update, delete) website that uses HTML and CSS on the frontend, and Python with its Flask framework on the backend.
+SQLite and Python's SQLalchemy is employed for database management.

+Note:
-To run this and view your HTML/CSS, run the app.py code and open the server in browser (should be something like 127.0.0.1:5000)
+- To run this, run the app.py code and open the server in browser (should be something like 127.0.0.1:5000)

-When running the code, if you encounter an error, it may be because you need to delete the database.db file and then rerun.
+- When running the code, if you encounter an error, it may be because you need to delete the database.db file and then rerun.